CJBok/SDV-Mods/CJBCheatsMenu/README.md

 * Added option for fast fruit trees.
 * Added Japanese and Russian translations (thanks to Marity and Ryofuko!).
 * Fixed 'increase movement speed' checkbox disabling the speed slider.
+* Fixed relationship editor not letting you decrease friendships if you have "No Friendship Decay" enabled.
 * Fixed relationship list not using translated name when sorting.

 1.17 (2018-02-11):